minhnguyen290304/Chocolate-Market-Sales-Price-Pack-Promotion-Analytics/README.md

 The project begins by loading raw datasets into SQL Server, where data validation and transformation processes are performed to ensure data quality and consistency.

 The datasets are then organized into a dimensional data model to support analytical reporting and KPI development.
-SQL is used to evaluate performance across products, brands, promotions, customer segments, countries, and retail channels.

 Finally, the curated analytical model is connected to Power BI, where interactive dashboards are developed to visualize business performance and generate actionable insights.

 ### 🔧 Tools Used